grezniczek/emm_tools/README.md

   **Note**: Pages have to be reloaded after switching on/off field annotations.
   ![Screensnip: Field Annotations, Data Entry Form](images/field-annotations.png)
   ![Screensnip: Field Annotations, Designer](images/designer-annotations.png)
+- **REDCap Development Instance** - Mirrors the state of the _is_development_server_ config flag in REDCap's configuration.
+When enabled on a REDCap system, faulty EMs are no longer automatically disabed.
+This may lead to REDCap not being accessible.
+Do not use this on a production server!

 ## Testing